ashfaqch/Favorite-Developer-Resources/favorite-packages-nuget.md

 - [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) - Serialize and deserialize any .NET Framework object.

+- [Polly](https://www.nuget.org/packages/polly/) - A library that provides tools and patterns to help developers handle faults and retries in their code.

+- [Refit](https://www.nuget.org/packages/Refit) - A library to create type-safe, dynamic, and HTTP-based APIs.
+It enables programmers to create clear, simple code to use RESTful APIs.

 ## Testing

 - [xunit](https://www.nuget.org/packages/xunit/) - Unit testing tool for the .NET Framework.